Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 • There is a cost associated with this curriculum.

-Beginning in the 2023-2024 school year, schools are required to provide developmentally appropriate instruction in dating violence prevention education and sexual violence prevention education to students in grades seven through twelve.
+Beginning in the 2023-2024 school year, schools are required to provide developmentally appropriate instruction in dating and sexual violence prevention education during health education to students in grades 7 through 12.
 Instruction must include recognizing dating violence warning signs and characteristics of healthy relationships.
-Instruction and information cannot be connected in any way to any individual, entity, or organization that provides, promotes, counsels or makes referrals for abortion or abortion elated services.
+Instruction and information cannot be connected in any way to any individual, entity, or organization that provides, promotes, counsels, or makes referrals for abortion, or abortion elated services.

 Upon written request of the student's parent or guardian, a student shall be excused from taking instruction in sexual violence prevention.